 1. Booking Refunds or Credits

-If you had a vacation, live show or event booked before the lockdown period was imposed, then it's likely that the lockdown period means the show was called off or postponed – and it this is the case, consider the news not all bad: It might mean that you are entitled to a refund for the booking – and it could apply to everything from vehicle rentals to holiday stay deposits.
+If you had a vacation, live show, or event booked before the lockdown period was imposed, then it's likely that the lockdown period means the show was called off or postponed – and if this is the case, consider the news not all bad: It might mean that you are entitled to a refund for the booking – and it could apply to everything from vehicle rentals to holiday stay deposits.

 Where cash refunds aren't an option, some retailers might give the option of credit which can be redeemed at a later stage when the worst of the crisis has been dealt with.

 2. Lockdown Deals

 The Coronavirus lockdown has led to a lot of panic buying – but it has also led to the introduction of many unique deals on goods that you will only see during lockdown.
 Keep an eye on retailers during times like these: Often times, there will be good deals out there to seize at the right time ranging from cheaper grocery discounts through to cheaper movie streaming subscriptions.

 3. Food and Grocery Delivery